Kombucha

 What is Kombucha?

-Kombucha (or booch) is a naturally fermented tea drink, with a slight vinegary taste.
+Kombucha (or booch) is a naturally fermented tea drink, with a tart taste.
 When left to ferment in bottles for extended times, it becomes carbonated and fizzy.
 It contains B-vitamins and enzymes, and a high concentration of gluconic, acetic and lactic acids, as well as a number of other metabolites like glucosamine!

 What is the history of Kombucha?